tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
 Need to handle carry bit. shld a   00 100 010  Store L value to memory location: a(hb:lb).
-Store H value at: a + 1. sta a    00 110 010  Store register A to the hb:lb address. lda a    00 110 010  Load register A with data from the address, a(hb:lb). xra R    10 101 SSS  Exclusive OR, the register(R) with register A.
+Store H value at: a + 1. sta a    00 110 010  Store register A to the hb:lb address. xra R    10 101 SSS  Exclusive OR, the register(R) with register A.
 ````
 --------------------------------------------------------------------------------